-How much is too much when it comes to sharing your kids on social media?
-The recent brouhaha involving a mummy influencer has gotten us thinking about our social media habits.
+How much is too much when it comes to sharing about your kids on social media?
+Past instances of mummy influencer brouhahas has gotten us thinking about our social media habits.

 “What if your nieces said they don’t want to appear on your sister’s Instagram anymore?”